-Programmed cell death 1 (PD-1) is a costimulatory molecule belonging to the CD28/CTLA-4 family.
+Programmed cell death 1 (PD-1) is a costimulatory molecule that belongs to the CD28/CTLA-4 family.
 PD-1 recruits and activates an activation signaling pathway such as protein tyrosine phosphatase by binding to programmed cell death ligand 1 or 2 (PD-L1 or PD-L2).
 Abnormal PD-1/PD-L signaling can cause the immune microenvironment in the body to lose its steady state, leading to autoimmune diseases or tumors.
-PD-1 is an important factor in maintaining self-tolerance.
-Under physiological conditions, PD-1 recognizes antigen through T cell receptor TCR (T cell receptor), regulates the function of T cells in peripheral tissues, and regulates the body’s foreign or autoantigen.
-An immune response that prevents the development of immune-related diseases.
-PD-1/PD-L1 immune checkpoint inhibitors are different from traditional tumor treatments, but use the body’s own immune system to play a role in killing tumors.
-It has demonstrated excellent efficacy in a variety of solid tumors and hematological malignancies.
-Its greatest advantage is its long-lasting response and long-term survival.
+PD-1 is an important factor in maintaining immune tolerance.
+Under physiological conditions, PD-1 recognizes antigen through T cell receptor (TCR), regulates the function of T cells in peripheral tissues, and regulates the body’s foreign antigen or autoantigen, an immune response that prevents the development of immune-related diseases.
+Different from traditional tumor treatments, PD-1/PD-L1 immune checkpoint inhibitors use the body’s own immune system to kill tumors, demonstrating excellent efficacy in a variety of solid tumors and hematological malignancies.
+The greatest advantage of these immune checkpoint inhibitors is their long-lasting response and long-term survival.

 Figure 1 Mechanisms of programmed cell death protein 1 (PD1) signalling in T cells. ( Sharpe et al 2017)